wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

 it, you can ask for structured responses.
 We'll discuss this in chapter 7 when we talk about using LLMs to create structured outputs.

+Before we dive into code, it's important to note that at the time of writing not all LLM providers available in Semantic Kernel support tool use.
+OpenAI and Azure OpenAI, for example, are supported, while Microsoft is still working on support for Claude, OLlama, and many other providers.

 Let's take a look at building a tool using a kernel function.

 ## Building tools using a kernel function